 Record a few frames of extra video before and after each clip.
 This will feel strange at first, as most people's natural inclanation is to hit "STOP" immediately.
 Don't be afraid to record a little more than needed.
 It is much easier to take out extra footage than it is to create new frames, and you may rely on these extra few seconds when using transitions in editing.

-Project Your Voice
+Monitor Your Voice

-Project your voice when recording and continuously check your audio levels.
+Continuously check your audio levels.
 Plug a pair of headphones into the camera and listen as you record.
 If you just use headphones to "check" audio, be sure you depend on the device not to malfunction and drop audio half-way through (this isn't common, and certainly not in the new lab, but something to consider when using other equipment).

 Don't be afraid to ask an interview subject to do an audio test, during which you can adjust audio levels on the recording device.
 You can adjust volume during editing, but get it as good as you can to make your work easier.
-Have the subject do something like spell their name and speak their professional title (which you may want to record, if you plan to add title slides later).
+Have the subject do something like spell their name and speak their professional title (which you may want to record anyway, especially if you plan to add title slides later).

 When speaking on camera, pace yourself and try to speak as naturally as possible.
-Give yourself time to think about what you want to say, and if you make a mistake take a breath and start over from the beginning of your sentance--you can always edit that stuff out later.
+Give yourself time to think about what you want to say, and if you make a mistake take a breath and start over from the beginning of your sentence--you can always edit that stuff out later.